-2) The Bottom Line Challenge
+2) The Bottom Line Challenge in Used Cars market

 The challenges for the players in pre-owned car sales, unfortunately, do not end at the trust.
 Price is the second major consideration after quality conditions that users have in mind while buying or selling a used car.
 Hence, all the players would want to beat competitors at price discovery.
 At the end of the day, these startups are businesses after all, and so ensuring profitability while providing the best price to the customers is the third major challenge.
 In the US, firms like Sonic and CarMax base their marketing around the fact that they don’t haggle.
 The price you see is what you pay.
 Ensuring trust, price discovery, and profitability all at the same time makes the used-car business a tough nut to crack.